WorkCover & Body Corporate FAQs

 What is the primary difference between WorkCover Insurance, Voluntary Workers’ Insurance and Public Liability Insurance?

-There are four categories of people who might enter scheme property: visitors, voluntary workers/office holders, employees and contractors.
+Broadly speaking, there are four categories of people (other than owners and occupiers) who might enter scheme property: visitors, voluntary workers/office holders, employees and contractors.
 The different types of insurance are as follows:

-Public Liability Insurance - this insurance indemnifies the body corporate as property owners for legal liability to pay compensation for personal injury or property damage.
+Public Liability Insurance - this insurance indemnifies the body corporate as property owner for legal liability to pay compensation for personal injury or property damage.

 Voluntary Workers' Insurance - this insurance provides compensation for loss of income to a person who sustains bodily injury while voluntarily working on behalf of the body corporate